 “Its” as a possessive is used for singular nouns, while “their” is used for plural nouns.
-What is the word company?
-Singular or plural?
-Singular – so the correct pronoun to use is “it,” meaning the correct possessive word to use will be “its.”
+Is the word “company” singular or plural?
+It’s singular – so the correct pronoun to use is “it,” meaning the correct possessive word to use will be “its.”

 Now consider the word “directors.”
 Plural, right?
 Therefore, the correct possessive pronoun to use would be “their.”

-The biggest problems are with what are called “collective nouns,” such as Board of Directors, Staff, or Audience.
+The biggest problem is with what are called “collective nouns,” such as Board of Directors, Staff, or Audience.
 If the members of the collective noun are being treated as individuals, then you use “their,” as in “The staff received their paychecks.”

 However, if the members of the collective noun are being referred to as a single unit, you should use “its,” as in “The Board of Directors issued its statement on first quarter losses.”